DockYard/ember-admin/README.md

 ## Usage ##

-Add the Admin routes to your `routes.js`
+Add the admin routes to your `routes.js`

 ```js
 import adminRouter from 'ember-admin/router';